 If you use a VPN service, you’ve likely already encountered the annoyance of having to install the VPN software onto all of your devices.
-The advantages to going the VPN route are obvious: you get to encrypt your data, remain anonymous online, and even access region-restricted websites.
+The advantages of going the VPN route are obvious: you get to encrypt your data, remain anonymous online, and even access region-restricted websites.

 While it’s possible to install a VPN on a normal Wi-Fi router, it’s simpler to get a VPN router.
 A VPN router is capable of running VPN software directly with little fuss and lets you connect all your devices including computers, tablets, and smartphones to a VPN service without installing any software on each one.
 If you are new to the VPN world, we suggest you first learn about what a VPN is and how to use one.

-If this sounds like what you need, but you don’t know what to look for, keep reading — we’ve got the best VPN routers below.
+If this sounds like what you need, but you don’t know what to look for, keep reading — we’ve got the best VPN routers listed below.

 The Linksys WRT AC3200 is open source ready, so you can customize it with OpenWrt and DD-WRT.
 You can set up a secure VPN, turn the router into a web server, detect network intrusions, and more.
 The router also features MU-MIMO technology for delivering a fast Wi-Fi connection to multiple devices simultaneously, and it has a companion app for creating separate guest networks, prioritizing your devices, and setting parental controls.

-The Linksys WRT AC3200 offers loads of features, which means it isn’t the cheapest VPN router out there — you can get it from Amazon for around $220.
+The Linksys WRT AC3200 offers loads of features, which means it isn’t the cheapest VPN router out there — you can get it from Amazon for around $250.

-Netgear Nighthawk XR500
+5. Netgear Nighthawk XR500 — gaming

 Gamers have a wide variety of Wi-Fi routers to choose from, and the Netgear Nighthawk XR500 even comes with VPN software included.
 It uses DumaOS, an operating system developed specifically for routers like the Nighthawk, which includes its own VPN client.
 While you will still have to sign up for a third-party VPN service, the Nighthawk, combined with the DumaOS, will make that setup process very simple.